dotnet/designs/accepted/2020/mono-convergence/globalization-support-in-.net5.md

 The packages have to be split to implementation and data part and ideally the data parts will be also sliced in the way that the developers can select only relevant data for their app if they for example don’t target Chinese market.

-### Data Library Customizer
+### Data Library Customizer (TBD)
 There is a [tool](http://www.icu-project.org/docs/demo/datacustom_help.html) built by ICU which allow customizing what kind of data will be included in the final data set.
 We need to explore if that something we could leverage either for the data islands or even as something using during build process.

 Additional documentation about the tool is [here](https://github.com/unicode-org/icu/blob/master/docs/userguide/icu_data/buildtool.md)

 ## App Local ICU for Windows
 Windows teams is working on packaging ICU for .NET needs.
-The package will be available as NuGet package and we could explore to use similar mechanism for iOS/tvOS packaging.
+It will be available as NuGet package and we could explore to use a similar mechanism for iOS/tvOS packaging (although Windows will contain the whole data file).

 ## .NET 5 Work
 The public tracking issue is available at [https://github.com/dotnet/runtime/issues/33652](https://github.com/dotnet/runtime/issues/33652)